vernondcole/learn-salt/lessons/windows/Windows_in_a_VM.md

 If you see Windows starting in the GUI's `Preview` window, but don't see a Windows GUI window on your screen, then click on the green right-arrow (➡) icon.
-You should be rewarded with a Windows desktop as a window on your display.
+You should be rewarded with a new Windows desktop in a window on your display.

 ##### Loading Salt using your virtual Windows desktop.